-Jurisdiction risk affects businesses operating in foreign countries with different regulations, legal systems and economic systems.
+Jurisdiction risk affects businesses operating in foreign countries with different regulations, legal systems, and economic systems.
 Jurisdiction risk can apply to companies in any industry.
-However, the concept is often associated with financial firms that borrow, lend, invest or process transactions outside of their home country.
+However, jurisdiction risk is often associated with financial firms that borrow, lend, invest, or process transactions outside of their home country.

 These risks can also affect government entities and their contractors.
 These agencies and organizations need to meet the strict rules of the Governmental Accounting Standards Board (GASB).
 Private companies operating in high-risk countries can consider the GASB’s rigorous focus on transparency as a way to lower jurisdiction risk.

 Though there are many different complications that could come from doing business in various jurisdictions, the risk gets measured in the cost of doing business in different places.

 Price volatility makes it difficult to plan for business operations and investors want to avoid unexpected costs.
 Increased expenses could come from various issues, including high tax rates, corruption, political instability or conflict, or fines levied by a company’s home country regulators for failure to comply with anti-money-laundering (AML) and counter-terrorism financing (CTF) regulations.